xIndeonx/SupremeBOT/README.md

 # Discord Alpha

-Alpha repository for the self-made JS Discord Bot
+Alpha repository for the self-made JavaScript Discord bot which uses the discord.js library

 ### Prerequisites

-For you to be able to use this Discord-Bot you need to have the following things:
+For you to be able to use this Discord bot you need to have the following things:

 1. Discord Account